jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 Both mechanisms allow to obtain:

-* Bit Rate Recommendation (Throughput Estimation), which allows the 5GMS Client to stay synchronized with the network's current capabilities.
+* _Bit Rate Recommendation (Throughput Estimation)_, which allows the 5GMS Client to stay synchronized with the network's current capabilities.
-  * The Process: The client asks the 5GMS System for a bit rate estimate.
+  * The client asks the 5GMS System for a bit rate estimate.
 The system then queries the Policy Control Function (PCF) to determine the available throughput for that specific session.
-  * The Action: The client uses this data to proactively adjust its streaming speed—either by switching media quality levels (downlink).
+  * The client uses this data to proactively adjust its streaming speed—either by switching media quality levels (downlink).
-  * The Benefit: It prevents stuttering and lag, ensuring a stable and consistent Quality of Experience (QoE) by staying within the network's "QoS envelope."
+  * It prevents stuttering and lag, ensuring a stable and consistent Quality of Experience (QoE) by staying within the network's "QoS envelope."

-* Delivery Boost, which is a reactive feature used to request extra network performance when needed.
+* _Delivery Boost_, which is a reactive feature used to request extra network performance when needed.
-  * The Process: The client requests a temporary increase in bit rate.
+  * The client requests a temporary increase in bit rate.
 The 5GMS System asks the PCF to modify the session parameters to grant this extra capacity.
-  * The Action: If the network has spare capacity, the boost is granted.
+  * If the network has spare capacity, the boost is granted.
 The client uses this "boost" of speed to quickly refill a depleted buffer or finish a large file transfer faster.
-  * The Benefit: It helps the user recover from potential playback interruptions or speeds up time-sensitive data tasks.
+  * It helps the user recover from potential playback interruptions or speeds up time-sensitive data tasks.

 The following are the reference points and interactions according to 3GPP TS 26.510.